ythalorossy/coursera_hybrid_mobile_developement/README.md

 # Coursera Hybrid Mobile Development

-This is a solutions version of Coursera's project hybrid mobile development
+This is a solutions version of Coursera's project hybrid mobile development (Ionic Framework)